-With the rise in popularity of digital media files over the last decade, car audio enthusiasts find themselves being more likely to carry a USB memory stick than a stack of compact disks.
+With the rise in popularity of digital media files over the last decade, car audio enthusiasts are more likely to carry a USB drive than a stack of compact discs.
 When it comes to organizing all those MP3, WMA, AAC and FLAC files, most manufacturers suggest that you don’t put all the songs in one folder.
 Read on to find out why.

 How Car Radios Understand USB File Structure

 Unlike a computer, your car radio is very limited in its ability to interpret USB drive formats and the subsequent file structure.
 Most systems require that the USB drive be formatted using the FAT or FAT32 file format.
 Some new multimedia receivers recognize NTFS and exFAT file formats, increasing the supported options.

 Next, you need to establish a long file name format that allows for a total of 255 characters, including the file extension (.mp3, .wma or .flac).
 An important element is not using command characters such as /, \, *, :, ?, “, <, > and |.
 These characters may be misinterpreted by the system and result in a file being unreadable, or in extreme cases, cause the system to stop reading subsequent file names.

 Why Your Radio Might Not Read All the Songs on a USB Drive?

 Some of the songs you’ve copied to a USB drive might not play for a variety of reasons.
 If you have confirmed the formatting type we’ve talked about above, then the next step is to confirm file formats.
 Not every radio will play every type.
 Further, some radios have limitations in the bitrate, sampling rate or bit depth of the music files.